GetScatter/ScatterWebExtension/readme.md

 #### The Scatterdapp script and eosjs

 `eosjs` is EOS's javascript RPC API wrapper.
 It is what javascript applications use to interact with the blockchain.

-`Scatterdapp` is the website usable script that they can use to request certain things from Scatter.
+`Scatterdapp` is the website usable script that applications can use to request certain things from Scatter.
 This script only allows a handful of methods which can interact with the Scatter extension:

 - **getIdentity** - Used to request an Identity from the user's Scatter.
+- **forgetIdentity** - Used to forget an Identity and sign out the user.
+- **authenticate** - Used to prove ownership of the identity.
-- **suggestNetwork** - This is a helper method used to request the addition of the EOS network the website is usiing.
+- **suggestNetwork** - This is a helper method used to request the addition of the EOS network the website is using.
-- **useIdentity** - Used to bind the Identity the user supplied back into `Scatterdapp` which allows them to send transaction signature requests for that Identity's EOS account.
 - **eos** - Used to fetch a dummy version of `eosjs` which uses Scatter as the `signProvider`.
+- **requireVersion** - Used to require a minimum specific version of scatter.

 Normally when you use `eosjs` you have to give it a private key to work with.